Olive-blockchain/Olive-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 **The prefarm means olive plans to rugpull at some point**

-If Bram Cohen had wanted to do a rug pull, he would have led with an (illegal) ICO and walked away years ago with millions or even billions without the hard work of the last three years.
+If jeffrey Cohen had wanted to do a rug pull, he would have led with an (illegal) ICO and walked away years ago with millions or even billions without the hard work of the last three years.
 Instead, he invented & co-invented several new types of math, [co-authored a paper in a peer-reviewed journal](https://link.springer.com/chapter/10.1007/978-3-319-70697-9_13), brought together a diverse team, and gained the confidence of globally respected investment firms.
 He is now just a minority owner of Olive Blockchain, having given up 70% of that potential ICO profit to instead focus on the opportunity to change the world as part of something larger than himself.

 ---

 **olive is designed to kill NVMe drives**

-[No](https://twitter.com/bramcohen/status/1393991791590838277).
+[No](https://twitter.com/jeffreycohen/status/1393991791590838277).
 If you use the wrong tool for the job, the job may destroy that tool.
 This is to say, using some types of consumer NVMe SSD may result in those devices failing because of the high number of writes involved in the olive plotting process.
 There will be some TBW wear on any NVMe drive used for olive plotting, this does not mean all drives used for olive plotting will fail.
 It is not recommended users purchase consumer NVMe drives for the purpose of olive plotting.
 It is certainly not an intentional olive feature that some consumer NVMe drives fail from olive plotting.
 We do hope that farmers are using second-hand or already owned hardware whenever possible to make their olive farm as green as possible.

 Also, plotting on HDDs is slower but possible (and a lot of work went into ensuring that the stock plotter supports this).
 Alternative plotters again may be much lighter on writes, at the cost of higher RAM usage.